kymillev/BDS-Project/README.md

 ## Project Structure

 Because the website is built within the framework of a larger project, the code cannot be run as standalone code.
 Making a minimal working example of the website would require a lot of work and installation of many libraries and packages.
 Also the installation and configuration of NGINX/Gunicorn/Postgres/GEOS/npm/webpack can be tricky.
 We hope that this code can give enough insight into the project, paired with the live demo.
+We hope that this does not pose a problem, but shows we are capable of building and maintaining complex and scalable web services.
 The notebooks which were used for preprocessing can be run separately though.

+The tweet data (tweets.zip) was zipped, because of the file size limits on Github.
+The files relating to the web application are saved under the folder app.
+Note that the filepaths in the app/ files will not be correct, as they were taken from the larger project.

 ## Project Architecture